Sponsored Links

 First Generation

-The XT6 is available only with a five-door crossover body style.
+It is available only as a five-door crossover body style.
 It is built at the GM Spring Hill plant in Tennessee, USA, supplying North American markets, and in the GM Jinqiao Shanghai plant in China, supplying the Chinese market.
-It is based on the extended-length GM C1 platform, and is most closely related to the Chinese-market Buick Enclave and Chevrolet Blazer.
+It is based on a variant of the GM C1 platform, and is most closely related to the Chinese-market Buick Enclave and Chevrolet Blazer.

 Engine | Power (hp / kW @ RPM) | Torque (lb-ft / Nm @ RPM) | Transmission | Drivetrain | Model Year |